 Once you are connected to the Internet, your pc/laptop/mobile device is under threat from hackers.
 Your email, credit card details and company data make very interesting reading to cyber criminals, researchers, competitors and even others within your organisation.
-A fellow member of it@cork, Smarttech revealed a simple Wifi hack within Irish Hotels recently, with devastating results attainable within 20 minutes.
+A fellow member of [email protected], Smarttech revealed a simple Wifi hack within Irish Hotels recently, with devastating results attainable within 20 minutes.
 These Hotels operate as ‘business-friendly’ Hotels with lots of Wifi usage.
 If these Wifi connections were insecure – how secure are your Internet IT Networks?

 - Make sure you have up-to-date and effective Internet and Anti-virus software